Pat Pattle: Greco-Italian War

 Pattle (sixth from the right, resting on his left elbow), with 33 Squadron c.
 1941.

 In November, the squadron was transferred to the Balkans to help the Greek Air Force oppose the Italian invasion.
 On 8 November, the squadron and its new Gladiator IIs moved from their base at Sidi Haneish to Abu Suweir.
 There the pilots were granted two days leave.
 On 16 November 1940, the squadron arrived in Athens and moved to airfields north of the capital.
 Pattle's aerodrome was situated at Eleusis.
 They stayed to organise the squadron into flights but moved to the Albanian–Greek border town of Trikkala hours later.

 Here Pattle was to enjoy significant success.
 On 19 November 1940, Pattle with eight other pilots from 80 Squadron, attacked Fiat CR.42s and Fiat G.50bis near the Italian airfield at Korçë.
 In this combat, the RAF claimed nine and two probably destroyed while 160^{o} Gruppo Autonomo (Independent Group) lost three Fiat CR.42s and one damaged while 355^{a} Squadriglia, 24^{o} Gruppo Autonomo, lost one G.50.
 Four Italian pilots were killed, while the RAF lost a Gladiator.
 Pattle claimed two CR.42s in the battle — his wingman Heimar Stucky (himself wounded in action later on) witnessed both catch fire and crash in the vicinity of Korçë with the pilots killed.
 Pattle's guns jammed during the battle and he was forced to break off combat.
 Pattle also noted the inferior speed of the Gladiator against the Fiat G.50 Freccia.
 The Italian pilots could easily outrun the Gladiators if outnumbered.
 His combat reports also noted the ineffective fire of the Italians who fired and broke away from too far away.
 Having regained pressure in his guns, he encountered a lone G.50.
-Though respectful of its advantages, he was convinced of his own flying ability.
-He placed the Gladiator below and in front of the Italian fighter to tempt the enemy pilot, but could not persuade it to accept battle.
+He placed the Gladiator below and in front of the Italian fighter to tempt the enemy pilot, but could not persuade him to accept battle.
 Between 27 and 29 November, Pattle made four claims.
 Flying as escort for Bristol Blenheims, Pattle engaged three SM.79s and shared two destroyed with 11 other pilots.
-On 29 November, he shared with William Vale with both claiming two shared damaged.
+On 29 November, he claimed two shared damaged with William Vale.